JasonF222/SynthboardCollab/README.md

 A feature rich synthesizer board emulator with custom animated backgrounds, preset boards, a built in dashboard, recording and playback, and more!

-run the following commands in MySQL prior to attempting to use the synthbaord:
+run the following commands in MySQL prior to attempting to use the synthboard:

 Insert INTO boards (Name, createdAt, updatedAt) Values ("Water", Now(), Now());